 Heather Towers (MBACP)

-I am a fully qualified counsellor who is BACP registered offering a supportive environment for you to explore life’s difficulties and challenges ethically, safely and without judgement.
+I am a fully qualified BACP accredited counsellor offering a supportive environment for you to explore life’s difficulties and challenges ethically, safely and without judgement.

 My belief is that no matter what age we are, we all have the potential for growth and change and it is a continuous process.
 Through counselling we can gain the ability to tap into this potential and discover parts of ourselves that we have not yet recognised and make the necessary changes to fulfill our current needs.